-This Restatement was approved by the ALI at its annual meeting last May.
+This Restatement was approved by the ALI at its annual meeting in May 2022.
 It states that it applies to insurance contracts but that, in the event of conflicts between its provisions and the RLLI, the Liability Insurance Restatement's provisions will control.

-During the floor debate at the May meeting, a motion to strike Section 2 was defeated by a very narrow margin, which is relatively unusual for ALI meetings.
+During the floor debate at the 2022 Annual Meeting, a motion to strike Section 2 was defeated by a very narrow margin, which is relatively unusual for ALI meetings.
 Section 2 states: